GitarPlayer/learning_splunk/README.md

 ```
 cd learning_splunk && docker-compose up -d
 ```
 The familiar Splunk login page should greet you at localhost:8000 to localhost:8006.
+You can log in with the default admin user and the password is password.
 **If you are running this inside of a VM you need to configure port forwarding!**

 ## Running the tests